appsody/website/content/docs/getting-started/installation.md

 2. Download the **Appsody binaries for Windows** from the [Appsody releases page](https://github.com/appsody/appsody/releases) into the directory.
 The file is named `appsody-v.r.m-windows.tar.gz`, where `v.r.m` indicates the release tag.
 3. Extract the files by running `tar -xvf appsody-v.r.m-windows.tar.gz`.

-Note: If you choose to extract the files using a GUI tool you may have to extract the `appsody-v.r.m-windows.tar.gz` file and extract the extracted `appsody-v.r.m-windows.tar.gz` file afterwords.
+Note: If you choose to extract the files using a GUI tool you may have to extract the `appsody-v.r.m-windows.tar.gz` file and extract the extracted `appsody-v.r.m-windows.tar` file afterwords.

 4. To install Appsody, run the following setup command: